PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 :::note[Cyclic Loading]

-Note that in certain cases plugins may be able to introduce cyclic loading loops, which will prevent the server from starting.
+Note that in certain cases, plugins may be able to introduce cyclic loading loops, which will prevent the server from starting.
 Please read the [cyclic loading guide](#cyclic-plugin-loading) for more information.
 :::